Biggs (TV channel): Controversies

-On 6 and 27 November 2016, the channel censored a lesbian kiss in Sailor Moon Crystal, the cut was motivated as a "mere editorial option, although able of causing discordance".
-Fans reacted with protests and accused the channel of homophobia, causing it to temporarily suspend the series.
+On 6 and 27 November 2016, the channel censored a lesbian kiss in Sailor Moon Crystal, the removal was motivated as a "mere editorial option, although able of causing discordance".
+Fans criticized the censorship with protests and accused the channel of homophobia, causing it to temporarily suspend the series.

 An episode of Shin-chan where Hiroshi Nohara was in the hospital caused controversy among parents and educators due to a scene involving Shinnosuke Nohara being having his buttocks examined by three nurses.
-The series ended up being a target of an ERC deliberation in April 2017, in the next month, it was ruled out that Biggs was only allowed to air the series after the 10:30pm watershed.
+The series became a target of an ERC deliberation in April 2017.
+The following month, ERC ruled that Biggs would only be allowed to air the series after 10:30pm.